mendix/docs/content/en/docs/appstore/use-content/modules/oidc.md

 * Supports ACR in authorization requests.
 The ACR in OIDC protocol is used to indicate the desired level of assurance or strength of authentication during the authentication process.
 It allows the relying party (your application) to request a specific level of authentication assurance from the identity provider (IdP) (version 2.3.0 and above)
 * Supports response_mode=query and response_mode=form_post
 * Helps you implement an OAuth Resource Server that receives an Access Token which is obtained by a client via either Authorization Code grant or Client Credential grant.
-* When the OIDC SSO module secures an API with the Client Credential grant, it expects the `client_id` claim to be included, as per [RFC 9068](https://datatracker.ietf.org/doc/html/rfc9068#name-data-structure).
+* When the OIDC SSO module secures an API with the Client Credential grant, `sub` (which contains either user-id or client-id) should always be in access token as per [RFC 9068](https://datatracker.ietf.org/doc/html/rfc9068#name-data-structure).
+If sub is not included, the  module  look for `client_id`.
 To be compliant with Microsoft's Entra ID and Okta, it will use `app_id` or `cid` as alternatives to `client_id`.
 Any of these client identifiers are used to create a user in the Mendix application, allowing the Mendix security model to apply not only to users (human identities) but also to clients (machine identities).

 #### 1.2.3 Limitations